mrshmllow/wire/doc/guides/apply.md

 the paths already exists on the local machine.

-When applying to your local machine, wire can interactively run `sudo`!
-Wire will prompt for your password, meaning wire can be ran as any user in the `wheel` group.
+When applying to your local machine, wire can interactively run `sudo`! wire will prompt for your password, meaning wire can be ran as any user in the `wheel` group.

 ## Applying specific nodes